harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

 ```
 python drive.py model.h5
 ```
 The `model.py` file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model using Python generator, and it contains comments to explain how the code works.
+The file shows the pipeline I used for training and validating the model using Python `generator()`, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy